NobilityDeviant/ComposeToJAR/README.md

 **Note that your `project.version` is `version = "0.0.1"` inside your `build.gradle.kts`**

-Now inside `build.gradle.kts` add this function outside of any scope:
+Now inside `build.gradle.kts`, add this function outside of any scope:

 ```
 fun isFatJarBuild(): Boolean {